-Prostate cancer is the second leading cause of male cancer-related deaths.
+Prostate cancer is the second leading cause of male cancer-related deaths in the United States.
 According to the American Cancer Society, about one in nine men will be diagnosed with this disease during his lifetime.
 The average individual is diagnosed while in their 60’s.
 Unfortunately, many Vietnam veterans exposed to Agent Orange are now suffering from many adverse health effects such as chloracne, Parkinson’s disease, Bladder Cancer, respiratory cancers, lung cancer, skin cancer, other types of cancer among other devastating health conditions.
 However, the focus on this blog will primarily be on prostate cancer as just one Agent Orange disease.

-Exposure to certain chemicals, such as Agent Orange, may also put individuals at risk for prostate cancer.
+Exposure to certain chemicals, such as defoliants like Agent Orange, may also put individuals at risk for prostate cancer.
 This is why Vietnam War veterans need to be aware of the U.S. Department of Veterans Affairs’ stance on prostate cancer and Agent Orange exposure and general herbicide exposure during the Vietnam War and the harm it caused to public health then.
 You can learn more about Agent Orange benefits here!

 This guide will outline how the VA rates prostate cancer for disability compensation claims, as well as what Vietnam veterans should know when seeking VA benefits for this condition.